magmasource/alphaMELTS/examples/app/README.md

 Input file read.
 Waiting for command or user input.
 ```

-In alphaMELTS 1.X, some lines of Morb.melts were ignored so only those lines that were used were echoed back. alphaMELTS 2+ uses all lines in Morb.melts, so it does not print them unless there is a problem (or you use the '-d' command switch with run-alphamelts.command).
+In alphaMELTS 1.X, some lines of Morb.melts were ignored so only those lines that were used were echoed back. alphaMELTS 2+ uses all lines in Morb.melts, so it does not print them unless there is a problem (or you use the '-d' command switch with run-alphamelts.pl).
 Although the front-end program looks very different to the one in the [original tutorial](https://melts.ofm-research.org/Manual/UnixManHtml/examples-test.html), the settings for the underlying MELTS algorithm are now exactly the same as described in the 'Four things have been accomplished:' list there.
 You can verify that the initial pressure and temperature are set correctly with option 2:

 ```
 Your choice: 2